CellArchLab/stopgap-addons/README.md

-# stopgap-utils
+# stopgap-addons
-A set of utilities for enhancing the [STOPGAP](https://github.com/wan-lab-vanderbilt/STOPGAP) experience.
+A set of add-ons for enhancing the [STOPGAP](https://github.com/wan-lab-vanderbilt/STOPGAP) experience.

 ## Installation instructions
 0. Install dependencies: